gelisam/klister/commentary/scope-sets.md

 Obviously we cannot use the "innermost binding wins" algorithm here, or x2 would win at both use sites.
 We need a more complicated algorithm, the "scope sets" algorithm.

-In this algorithm, each location in the AST is tagged with a set of `Scope` values.
-Two `Scope` values can be compared for equality, and that's it, there are no other operations on `Scope` values.
+In this algorithm, each location in the AST is tagged with a set of `Scope` values, called a `ScopeSet`.
+Two `Scope` values can be compared for equality, and that's it, there are no other operations on `Scope` values, whereas with two `ScopeSet`s we can ask if one set is strictly included in the other or if they are incomparable (the power-set partial-order).
 Here is how the scope set algorithm works in example 1:
 ```
 -- example 1, scope sets
 (let [x 1]    -- binding x1, tagged with scope 1